scheme-live/live/live/okvslite/README.md

 relic of the past.

-Along the road they built several projects, in particular the [SRFI 167]() and [SRFI 168]().
+Along the road they built several projects, in particular the [SRFI 167](), [SRFI 168](), nomunofu, and babelia.
 The current work build and hopefully improve upon that.
 Together with the extensions, it will replace the need for most of SQL database features and extend them to support text search.

 ### Rational

 > For the projects I build I want to avoid changing syntax every now
 > and then.
 "Now and then" in backend development can be minutes to
 > seconds when you deal with an SQL database, or JSON wrapped in wanna
-> be *human human-machine* interface.
-Even more so with full-stack
+> be *human* human-machine interface.
+Even more so with full-stack web
 > development.
 Ordered Key-Value Store offer that opportunity to
 > write everything in your favorite programming language.
 Remain a
 > question: What about performance?